B.S. in Chemistry

 The B.S. in chemistry provides a rigorous foundation in the principal areas of basic chemistry.
 This program is designed for students who intend to pursue advanced studies leading to the M.S. or Ph.D. degrees in the chemical or biochemical sciences, or who wish to obtain employment as entry-level professional chemists in industrial or government laboratories.
 Students who intend to seek admission to combined M.D.-Ph.D. programs are advised to consider this degree program.

-To enroll in the B.S. in chemistry, students must have successfully completed Chem 105 or be eligible to register for Chem 105, which requires a score of 25 on the mathematics portion of the ACT or a 580 on the mathematics portion of the SAT.
+To enroll in the B.S. in chemistry, students must have successfully completed Chem 105 or meet the prerequisites for Chem 105.

 Minimum Total Credit Hours: 120

 General Education Requirements

 See the 'General Education/Core Curriculum' for the College of Liberal Arts.

 A major in chemistry for the B.S. degree consists of the following 50 hours of chemistry courses: Chem 105, 106, 115, 116; 221, 222, 225, 226; 314; 331, 332, 337; 401, 402; 423, 469, 471, two semesters of 463 (for a total of 4 hours), and two advanced courses chosen from 473, 512, 514, 519, 527, 528, 529, 530, 531, 532, 534, 536, 544, or 563.
 Students must complete Math 261, 262, 263, 264, and either 353 or 319 as well as Phys 211, 212, 221, 222 are also required.
 Students seeking the B.S. degree in chemistry who have already completed Phys 213/214 instead of Phys 211/212 must complete one calculus-based physics course chosen from Phys 303, 315, 319 or 321.